 How are PQI’s Identified?

-- Concurrent, prospective, and retrospective utilization review.
+- Information gathered through concurrent, prospective, and retrospective utilization review.

 - Claims and encounter data.